a woman with her arm stretched out the window of her SUV driving along the coast

 Finding a trustworthy recruiter and a reputable travel nursing company is essential for your success.

-There are several thousand healthcare recruiting companies in the U.S., creating a very competitive and complex system to navigate – especially for a first-time traveler.
+There are thousands of healthcare recruiting companies in the U.S., creating a competitive and often confusing system for first-time travel nurses.
 Working with a recruiter who understands the specific needs and challenges of Canadian RNs transitioning to the U.S. can make a significant difference.

 I recommend connecting with your recruiter early on as they can provide guidance on licensing and visa requirements and support you throughout the entire process.

 After working with several recruiters and multiple companies, I can confidently recommend recruiters who are qualified in assisting Canadian nurses.
-Drop your name and email below and I will connect you to a dependable, experienced recruiter from Medical Solutions.
+I’d be happy to connect you to a dependable, experienced recruiter from Medical Solutions – just send me a DM on instagram or email me at travelrnken365@gmail.com.

 a birds eye of view of Bryce Canyon National Park in Utah